 Dana Klisanin: Thank you, Peter.
 It's been a real pleasure.

-Peter Hayward: I hope you enjoyed my chat with Roger.
-His book is a great read and I recommend it.
-Plus Roger has given you a great set of references on his Show page on the website.
+Peter Hayward: I think you can sense how much I was in my natural element, chatting to Dana.
+I love both the thinking and to change actions.
+It's great to see the integration of both.
 FuturePod is a not-for-profit venture.
 We exist through the generosity of our supporters.
 If you would like to support the Pod then please check out the Patreon link on our website.
 I'm Peter Hayward thanks for joining me today.
 Till next time.